 The data used for this analysis were collected with the BRAHMS detector system.
-The BRAHMS detector consists of two movable magnetic spectrometers, the Forward Spectrometer (FS) that can be rotated from $2.3^{\circ}$ to $15^{\circ}$ , and the Mid-Rapidity Spectrometer (MRS) that can be rotated from $34^{\circ}$ to $90^{\circ}$ degrees relative to the beam line, and several global detectors for measuring multiplicities, luminosity, and determining the interaction vertex, and provides a start time (T0) for time-of-flight measurement.
+The BRAHMS detector consists of two movable magnetic spectrometers, the Forward Spectrometer (FS) that can be rotated from 2.3° to 15°, and the Mid-Rapidity Spectrometer (MRS) that can be rotated from 34° to 90° degrees relative to the beam line, and several global detectors for measuring multiplicities and luminosity, and determining the interaction vertex, and providing a start time (T0) for time-of-flight measurement.

 The MRS is a single-dipole-magnet spectrometer with a solid angle of $\approx 5msr$ and a magnetic bending power up to 1.2 Tm.
 Most of the data presented here were recorded at magnetic field settings of 0.4 and 0.6 Tm.
-The MRS contains two time projection chambers (TPCs), TPM1 and TPM2 sitting in field free regions in front and behind the dipole (D5).
-This assembly is followed by a two highly segmented scintillator time-of-flight walls, one (TOFW) at 4.51 m and a second (TFW2) at either 5.58 m (90° setting) or 6.13 m (other angle settings).
+The MRS contains two time projection chambers, TPM1 and TPM2 sitting in field free regions in front of and behind the dipole (D5).
+This assembly is followed by two highly segmented scintillator time-of-flight walls, one (TOFW) at 4.51 m and a second (TFW2) at either 5.58 m (90°setting) or 6.13 m (other angle settings).

-The forward Spectrometer consists of 4 dipole magnets D1, D2, D3 and D4 with a bending power of up to 9.2 Tm.
-The spectrometer has 5 tracking stations T1 through T5, and particle identifiing detectors H2, a segmented time-of-flight wall, and the Ring Imaging Detector (RICH)[9].
+The FS consists of 4 dipole magnets D1, D2, D3 and D4 with a bending power of up to 9.2 Tm.
+The spectrometer has 5 tracking stations T1 through T5, and particle identifiing detectors: H2, a segmented time-of-flight wall, and a Ring Imaging Cherenkov Detector (RICH)[9].
 Additional details on the BRAHMS experimental setup can be found in ref.
 [10].